Does Docker image size matter? The answer I usually hear is “yes”.

 Although both these statements sound like they make sense, neither is generally true.

-There are some other legitimate reasons why it’s desirable to have smaller Docker images, like reducing attack surface.
+There are some other legitimate reasons why it’s desirable to have smaller Docker images, like reducing the attack surface.
 But in this article, I want to address the urban legends mentioned above.

 Smaller Docker images take up less disk space